Da Vinci Payer Data Exchange

 and Da Vinci Data Export Operations for Payer-to-Payer bulk exchange:

-This would be the scope to execute the bulk-member-match operation and the davinci-data-export operation for payertopayer exchange with the data export being restricted to the Group id(s) that the user is authorized to access.
+These would be the scopes to execute the $bulk-member-match operation and the $davinci-data-export operation for Payer-to-Payer exchange, with the data export being restricted to the Group id(s) that the user is authorized to access.

 Next Page - Data Mapping